Cleaning Up After Messy Kids

 Stickers are a lot of fun for kids, but also very beneficial in child development.
 Research reveals that letting kids play with stickers can help them acquire a number of crucial skills.
 From developing their visual scanning abilities to improving their hand strength, stickers are necessary for kids.

 However, the mess that follows after the fun of using stickers is daunting.
 Encourage your children to use stickers as per requirement.
-“If they like putting the stickers all over the walls, have them stick them on kraft paper instead” says Anna from Your Cleaning Fairy Calgary.
+“If they like putting the stickers all over the walls.

 Stickers on walls can easily cause damage to the paint.
 To remedy this, grab your blow dryer and direct the heat onto the stickers on the wall or clothing item until warm.
 Once they are warm, they should be easy to peel off.

-When dealing with stickers on your wooded floors, try using olive oil.
+When dealing with stickers on your wooden floors, try using olive oil.
 It should peel the stickers right off without having to damage your beautiful floors.
+You can also check out our how to remove sticker residue guide.

 Crayons and Drawings on Walls